 Based on the latest IRS guidance, here are the latest Health Savings Account (HSA) limits.
-Following the trend in recent years, the amount individuals and families can contribute to these tax advantaged health savings account will see a modest increase in the coming year.
-For 2021 the HSA contribution limits rose to $3,600 for those on self-only high deductible plans and $7,200 for those on family coverage plans.
-This represents a 1.5% increase or $50 for self-only coverage and $100 for family coverage compared to last year.
+Following the trend in recent years, the inflation-adjusted amount individuals and families can contribute to these tax advantaged health savings account continues to rise.

-> Family coverage – $2,800
+Family coverage – $2,800

 Family coverage – $15,000

 |Individual coverage – $7,050

 Given the rising cost of health care and the triple tax benefits of these accounts I highly recommend you contribute to one of these plans, which most employers now offer.